eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/httpapi-sse.md

 ```

 This is a mechanism to get [change notifications](basic-changenotifications.html).
-The benefit of this mechanism in comparison to the [WebSocket](httpapi-protocol-bindings-websocket.html) channel is that it is
+The benefit of this mechanism in comparison to the [WebSocket](httpapi-protocol-bindings-websocket.html) channel is, that it is
-even easier to open a SSE connection from the client than a WebSocket and that in Ditto's interpretation of SSEs the
+even easier to open a SSE connection from the client than a WebSocket, and that in Ditto's interpretation of SSEs the
 events sent back from the backend have the same JSON structure as the HTTP API on which they are invoked.

 When the endpoint is invoked with an HTTP header `Accept` with value `text/event-stream`, a Server-Sent Event stream of